Intrenion/Milcraft/doctrine/us-marine-corps-doctrinal-publication-strategy.md

 Adapt the strategy to the opponent, objective, environment, and available means.

 **Outcome**
-The approach fits the conditions that determine success.
+The approach meets the conditions for success.

 Chapter: Strategic Opposites - Standardized or Tailored Strategies